Samosa recipe-best Indian Punjabi samosa recipe you will ever make at home. Crispy, flaky, with delicious aloo filling, perfect recipe from scratch!

 - Add amchur powder and chopped cilantro.
 Mix well and remove to a bowl.

-- Take one portion and place on a dusted working surface.
+- Take the kneaded dough and divide into 4 equal portions.
+Take one portion and place on a dusted working surface.
 Roll it into a circle.

 - Make cut in the middle of the circle to get 2 semi circles.
 Apply some water over the edges.

 - Take one semi circle and join the edges to make a cone shape.

 - Stuff 2-3 teaspoons of prepared filling in the cone and seal the edges.

 - Heat oil for deep frying.
 Slide 2-3 prepared cones in the hot oil and deep fry until golden brown from both sides.

 - Drain excess oil and serve samosa hot

 This looks great!
 I can’t wait to try them.
 I have a couple of questions: What kind of green chillies do you use?
 Would jalapeños or serranos work?
 Also, have you ever baked these?
 I am sure frying is the best way but I am curious 🙂 Thanks!